 See the differences here?

 Eataly is taking a bigger chance by hiring someone without experience - in this case, a sous chef for a waiter role and a Greek cuisine expert moving to Italian cuisine.
-You’ll need to show them that you have what it takes.

 In the first one, we used some transferable skills from the Greek restaurant and some proud achievements for the win.
 The second one doesn’t show enough to hold the hiring manager’s appetite.